Zibin6/line_based_event_camera_calib/README.md

 ## Introduction

-This repository contains the key code of our line_based event camera calibration algorithms.
+This repository contains the key code of our line-based event camera calibration algorithms.

 Details of the algorithm can be found in our paper:

 "LECalib: Line-based Event Camera Calibration"

-Zibin Liu, Banglei Guan, Yang Shang, Zhenbao Yu, Yifei Bian and Qifeng Yu.

-2024

 ## Main Function